digital-skills-for-researchers/coursebook/modules/data-management/assessment.md

 - a.
 Create a file naming scheme and organise data in an accessible and logical manner
 - b.
 Create README files outlining project purpose, data collection processes, naming conventions
 - c.
 Store data (where possible) in an open, readable format that is logically structured.
 Understand the different data storage options available and their advantages and disadvantages.
 - d.
-Create meta data for scientific data that follows common standards
+Create meta data for scientific data that follows common standards.
+Understand the prupose of meta data; how it aids in discoverability and describing data.
 - e.
 Understand issues around data sensitivity, and how to mitigate and manage these issues